Gaither Junior Fellows Program

 - Middle East—Strong reading fluency and the ability to perform academic as well as on-line research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

-- Russia and Eurasia—Excellent Russian reading skills required.
+- Russia and Eurasia—Excellent Russian and/or Ukranian reading skills required.

-- Africa Program (NEW)—The Africa Program examines the economic, social, political, and external factors shaping Africa today, with the aim of helping regional and international policy actors strengthen their contributions to a better African future.
+- Africa Program—The program examines the economic, social, political, and external factors shaping Africa today, with the aim of helping regional and international policy actors strengthen their contributions to a prosperous and stable African future.

 - Graduating seniors or students who have graduated during the last academic year